whyvez/auth0-angular/README.md

 })
 ````

 2) Imagine you have 2 APIs.
-The user in your angular app is loged in to your angular app that uses API #1.
+The user in your angular app is logged in to your angular app that uses API #1.
 If you want to use API #2, you need to exchange the token you have for the API #1 for a valid one for API #2.
 The `targetClientId` parameter is just the identifier of the API #2 in this case. **Returns a promise**.

 ````js
 auth.getToken({